jamesa08/MIDIAnimatorDocs/docs/source/general/getting_started.md

 ### Batch Assigning Note Numbers

-In the N-key panel, you input note numbers into a list and pick the collection where the objects are.
+In the N-key panel, under `Assign Notes to Objects`, you input note numbers into a list and pick the collection where the objects are.

 To know which note number gets each object, you can use the naming syntax `{objectName}_{noteNumber}`:
    - `objectName` is subjective (it is ignored).